Travel Rule Compliance

 3. Ideation & Design

 Owned end-to-end UX.
-Designed 21 forms and 84 flows, including full eCommerce coverage during teammate leave.
+Designed 21 forms and 84 flows, including full eCommerce coverage while a teammate was on leave.

 -